-- 1. The Board of Commissioners appoints John Dreeszen, Interim Transit Director, as the ADA Title II Coordinator for CC Rider. - 2.
-The Board of Commissioners appoints Lieutenant Brooke McDowall, as the ADA Title II Coordinator for the Jail. - 3.
 The Board adopts the Amended ADA Notice and Grievance Procedure which is attached hereto as Exhibit 1 and is incorporated herein by this reference.

-Order No. 48-2020

-4. Copies of Exhibit 1 shall, at a minimum, be made in pamphlet and poster form and shall be made available to the public on the County Website.

-Dated this $3^{rd}$ of June, 2020.

-BOARD OF COUNTY COMMISSIONERS FOR COLUMBIA COUNTY, OREGON

-By: ardif, Cha By: aret Magruder, Commissioner By: Henry Heimuller, Commissioner

-Approved as to form By: Office of County Counsel
+BookPage • minimum, be made in pamphlet and poster ble to the public on the County Website.
+Dated this W day of Agust , 2023 BOARD OF COUNTY COMMISSIONERS FOR COLUMBIA COUNTY, OREGON Approved as to form.
+By: Casey Garrett, Chair Office of County Counsel By: Kellie Jo Smith, Commissioner By: Margaret Magruder Commissioner